EndPointCorp/end-point-blog/2018/06/12/systematic-query-building-with-ctes.html.md

 and experiment with visulization options.
 Second, PostGIS provides an arguably more elegant way of finding grid squares in the first place, a method which also affords other options for interesting visualizations.
 Stay tuned for a future blog post discussing these issues.

-XXX Return to the "having a system" theme
+Meanwhile, CTEs proved a valuable way to systematize and modularize a very complicated query.